zerrdev/kxpf/README.md

 - 🎯 **Context Support** - Target different Kubernetes clusters per group
 - 🔄 **Background Processes** - Port-forwards run as detached processes that survive terminal closure
 - 🔍 **Smart Listing** - View all active port-forwards with deduplication
+- 🔎 **Service Discovery** - Find services in your cluster by name with optional context filtering
 - 🎨 **Prefix Matching** - Start/stop services by name prefix for flexible control
 - 🌐 **Cross-Platform** - Works on Windows and Linux
 - ⚡ **Auto-Fallback** - Automatically detects and uses `kubectl` or `minikube kubectl`